zfit/zfit/docs/getting_started/5_minutes_to_zfit.rst

 It is recommended to pass the arguments of the PDF as keyword arguments.

 The next stage is to create a dataset to be fitted.
 There are several ways of producing this within the zfit framework (see the :ref:`Data <data-section>` section).
-In this case, for simplicity we simply produce it using numpy and the :func:`Data.from_numpy <zfit.Data.from_numpy>` method:
+For simplicity we simply produce it using numpy and the :func:`Data.from_numpy <zfit.Data.from_numpy>` method:

 .. code-block:: pycon